 When I first tried bulgogi (literally “fire meat”) at a Korean barbecue restaurant, I immediately fell in love—not just with the dish but with the whole experience.
 Diners used chopsticks to spread thinly sliced beef, wet with a sweet soy marinade, across a hot grill in the center of the table.
 The meat sputtered and hissed, and after a few minutes it was lightly browned and cooked through.
 Each diner then piled a few pieces into a lettuce leaf, spooned on a deeply savory chile sauce, wrapped up the lettuce into a package, and ate it.
-Rice was served alongside to help balance the intense flavors, along with an array of different sauces and pickles collectively known as banchan.
+Rice was served alongside to help balance the salty, sweet, and spicy flavors, along with an array of different sauces and pickles collectively known as banchan.

 Eating in this communal way, with each person customizing their own bites of the dish, was fun and convivial.
 It's no wonder that bulgogi is one of the most popular dishes in Korea, both at restaurants and at home.
 I couldn't wait to re-create the experience in my kitchen.

 Tender and/or fatty cuts are common for bulgogi so that the thin slices, which end up fairly well-done, don't turn tough or dry.
 Popular choices include rib eye, sirloin, tenderloin, and skirt steak.
 After tasting all the cuts side by side, we chose rib eye for its rich beefiness and generous marbling.

 Traditionally, the steak for bulgogi is sliced razor-thin, and we've found that partially freezing the meat makes this task much easier.
 I divided a single rib-eye steak into 1½-inch-wide pieces and then froze them for 35 minutes before slicing them thin.
 As I worked, the steak was transformed into an impressively large, wispy pile of shaved meat (see “One Steak, Four Servings”).
 It was now time for the marinade.